Boosting quantum efficiency by reducing complexity

 In Fig. \ref{fig: p2_values} we report the gap ration $r$ as in Eq. \eqref{gap ratio definition} as a function of the sparsity parameter $p$ and for three different values of $N$, clearly displaying the behavior we've just outlined.
 From an operational perspective, we define the critical sparsity value $p_2$ as the value of $p$ where $r$ drops below $99\%$ of its value in the fully connected (unsparsified) case \cite{preskill-2024}.
 At this threshold, the characteristic \textit{ramp} in the spectral statistics vanishes, marking a qualitative change in the eigenvalue dynamics.

-The spectral form factor (SFF) provides a robust measure of spectral rigidity and it is commonly defined in terms of the analytically continued partition function $Z(\tau)$, with $\tau \in \mathbb{C}$, as follows:

-where $\beta$ is the inverse temperature.
-As an exemplary case, we compute the SFF for $N = 8$, as reported in Fig. \ref{fig: SFF}.
-Evidently, the fully connected case $p=1$ (solid blue line) displays the expected dip–ramp– plateau structure characteristic of quantum chaotic systems, with the plateau arising from universal long-range spectral correlations.
-As the sparsity increases (i.e. as $p$ decreases), we observe a suppression of the ramp and a lifting of the plateau.
-This effect becomes more pronounced for lower values of the sparsity parameter, such as $p=0.02$ for $N=8$ as displayed in Fig. \ref{fig: SFF} (green dashed-dotted line).
-Technically speaking, the SFF in Fig. \ref{fig: SFF} is computed in the high-temperature limit, but the quantum chaotical features encoded in the energy spectrum are expected to persist across the whole temperature range \cite{sonner-2017,saad-2019,preskill-2024}

-\textit{Implementing the battery: The charging protocol. } A quantum battery can be simply intended as a collection of $N$ quantum cells \cite{alicki-2013,binder-2015,campaioli-2024}, each acting as an individual unit of energy storage, such that $\hat{H}_0 = \sum_{i=1}^N \hat{h}_i$.
-Here, we focus on the charging protocol, thereby assuming the battery is initially prepared in its discharged state (the lowest eigenstate of $\hat{H}_0$) up to $t\rightarrow 0^-$.
+\textit{Implementing the battery: The charging protocol. } A quantum battery can simply be intended as a collection of $N$ quantum cells \cite{alicki-2013,binder-2015,campaioli-2024}, each acting as an individual unit of energy storage such that $\hat{H}_0 = \sum_{i=1}^N \hat{h}_i$.
+Here, we focus on the charging protocol, thus assuming that the battery is initially prepared in its discharged state (the lowest eigenstate of $\hat{H}_0$) up to $t\rightarrow 0^-$.
 Then, at $t = 0$ the charging Hamiltonian is turned on, realizing the following protocol

 where $\lambda(t) = 1$ when $0 \leq t < \tau_c$, and $0$ elsewhere, with $\tau_c$ being the duration of the charging protocol.
-Now, within our implementation, $\hat{H}_0$ is just an ensemble of $N$ two-level systems (or spin-$1/2$ particles, in the context of the JW transformation defined in Eq. \eqref{jordan-wigner transformation}), while the sparse cSYK is responsible for charging.
+Differently from \cite{rossini-2020}, we consider a charging protocol governed by the full Hamiltonian (\ref{battery hamiltonian: charging protocol}), as in Ref. (\cite{rosa-2020}).
+This choice is motivated by experimental considerations, as the internal energy of the battery cells, represented by $\hat{H}_0$, remains present during the charging phase.
+Now, within our implementation, $\hat{H}_0$ is an ensemble of $N$ two-level systems (or spin-$1/2$ particles, in the context of the JW transformation defined in \cite{SM}), while the sparse cSYK is responsible for charging.
 With the convention $\hbar = 1$,

 where $\omega_0$ is the level splitting and $\sigma_y^i$ the usual Pauli matrix for the $i^{\text{th}}$.